 3. Follow the trail markers

 Trail markers are on the trees for a reason!
-It is crucial to follow thm and stay on the trail during your hike, especially during hunting season.
-Try to keep the dog on the trail, too, instead of wandering in the woods.
+It is crucial to follow them and stay on the trail during your hike, especially during hunting season.
+Try to keep the dog on the trail, too, instead of allowing her to wander in the woods.
 Marked trails are generally pretty clear, and if you go off making your own trail you not only risk getting lost, you also make the noise of an animal rustling through the woods.
 Also, most hunters know where marked hiking trails are and they are likely to stay away from these areas, whereas this cannot be guaranteed if you are creating your own trail as you meander through the woods.

-There are opportunities to avoid the hunters and hike without the worry.
+There are some great opportunities to avoid the hunters and to hike without the worry.
 Check out these trail systems below:

 Hunting season is one of my favorite times to hike.
 Seeing the leaves at peak from the summit is worth the effort to get up there.
 But, it is important to hike safely during this season.
 Knowing the hunting season, dressing appropriately, and following the trail markers are all factors that can increase your safety when out on the trails.
 I even like to whistle or talk to my dog or friends while hiking to let anyone around know we are on the trail.
 Think about your safety before you head out on your next trip, and plan accordingly!